 How do you decide whether to allow an app to be run on a device registered under BYOD?
 The BYOD policy has the most important role to play here because it can offer an outline of the evaluation process for IT.
 This is arguably the most challenging aspect of BYOD, particularly for organizations that are still finding their feet with the idea.

 Of course, the policy can’t explain the company’s stance by naming specific whitelisted or blacklisted apps.
-It, instead, intends to clearly outline acceptable and unacceptable attributes that IT can identify within an app, and take a decision accordingly.
+It, instead, intends to clearly outline acceptable and unacceptable attributes that IT can identify within an app, and make a decision accordingly.
 Blocking downloads of copyright-infringing content, monitoring an app’s requests for access to the image gallery, device storage, contacts list, and reevaluating the suitability of whitelisted apps after they undergo updates — that’s crucial for safe and secure BYOD programs.

 A living, changing document

 Above all, note that a BYOD policy has to be a living document, such that it reflects the realities of the dynamic hardware and software world.
-Lay down a strong base, and build on it.
+Lay down a strong base and build on it.

 Featured image: Shutterstock